zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/16-sinhala-google.md

 The image is the one who knows and exists and does not take seriously (the individual) Does not take strictly.
 Does not consult, does not enter.
 Pain, sign, Edits, Science, Momentum, Genesis, Crisis, Bhavya, Samsara, Vatta Does not take strictly.
 Does not consult.
 Will not enter.
-“Conscious monks Nothing in the whole world means "'bhikkhu' 'or the primordial kalyanaka Bhikkhu, scholar or monk.
+"Conscious monks Nothing in the whole world means "'bhikkhu' 'or the primordial kalyanaka Bhikkhu, scholar or monk.
 There are four things that are mindful If.
 The Satipatthඨාna that looks at the body according to the body grows if one is conscious.
 (1-8) 4 (ii)